jupiter62726-lgtm/Part-3/README.md

             builder.setMessage("Please grant permission manually:\n\n" +
                 "1.
 Open Shizuku app\n" +
                 "2.
 Go to 'Applications using Shizuku API'\n" +
                 "3.
-Find 'ModLoader' in the list\n" +
+Find 'TerrariaLoader' in the list\n" +
                 "4.
 Toggle the permission ON\n" +
                 "5.
-Return to ModLoader\n\n" +
+Return to TerrariaLoader\n\n" +
-                "If ModLoader is not in the list, restart the app and try again.");
+                "If TerrariaLoader is not in the list, restart the app and try again.");
             builder.setPositiveButton("Open Shizuku", (dialog, which) -> openShizukuApp());
             builder.setNegativeButton("OK", null);
             builder.show();